rougin/dexterity/README.md

 }
 ```

-If the logic requires an offset instead of a page number, the `getOffset` method from `Depot` can be used to compute the said offset value:
+If the implementation requires an offset instead of a page number, the `getOffset` method from `Depot` can compute the necessary offset value:

 ``` php
 namespace Acme\Depots;